ui5-community/ui5-ecosystem-showcase/packages/cds-plugin-ui5/README.md

 The configuration options from the UI5 server middlewares and the mount path can be mixed together as they both are in the same section of the `package.json`.

-## Info for UI5 Tooling Extension Developers
+## Info for UI5 CLI Extension Developers

 Custom middlewares may generate virtual app pages which should also be listed as web applications in the welcome page of the `@sap/cds` server.
 This is possible by assigning a static `getAppPages` function to the middleware function.
 The following snippet show-cases how this can be done: